 Full-time faculty or staff employees, their spouses, and dependent children who are accepted in any of Limestone's graduate programs and wish to seek Tuition Remission may apply.
-The Tuition Remission application, which may be accessed from the employee tab located on the Halo Portal, should be submitted along with a total degree plan.
+The Tuition Remission application, which may be accessed from the faculty/staff resources tab located on the Halo Portal, should be submitted along with a total degree plan.
 Permission will be granted by the Provost or the appropriate Vice President over the employee's division.
 Approved employees will be on "Standby" status and will be assigned to one of the graduate studies start dates as space allows.
-The employee will be responsible for books and all fees associated with the program and for the \$50 academic year tuition remission processing fee.
-In addition, if a Limestone employee is required to complete BA 500 - Foundations in Business Prerequisite Course, the employee will have to pay the cost of the modules, up to a maximum of \$350.
+The student will be responsible for books and all fees associated with the program and for the \$50 academic year tuition remission processing fee.
+In addition, if the student is required to complete BA 500 - Foundations in Business Prerequisite Course, the student will be responsible for paying the cost of the modules (\$39 each), up to a maximum of 7 modules depending on what is required.